A Vintage Valentine

 Vitapointe Leave-In Conditioner

-Vitapointe Leave Conditioner - A Vintage Valentine
+Vitapointe Leave Conditioner - Evergreen Vintage Makeup and Hair Trends

 This conditioner will have your locks looking sleek and shiny.
 All for under $10!